slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 > *"If you want to make everyone happy, don’t be a leader.
 Sell ice cream."
 -- Steve Jobs [1955]*

-> *"A politician who reads aloud speaches written by others is an actor, not a leader." (...)
+> *"A politician who reads aloud speeches written by others is an actor, not a leader." (...)
 "The leader doesn’t take charge of the tribe.
-The leader takes responsability for the tribe." (...)
+The leader takes responsibility for the tribe." (...)
 "The highest status people in human history are those that asked for nothing and gave everything." (...)
 "Charisma is the ability to project confidence and love at the same time." (...)
 "If you aren’t willing to get mocked, you’ll never be able to lead." (...)